biankatpas/loan-api/README.md

 ## Upcoming Features

-- **Outstanding Balance Calculation**:
-    * Implement API functionality to calculate and display the outstanding balance of each loan.
+- **Outstanding Balance Calculation**: Implement API functionality to calculate and display the outstanding balance of each loan.
     * The outstanding balance reflects the remaining amount owed to the bank, considering the loan's interest rate and total payments made.

+## Feature Enhancements

+- **Outstanding Balance Calculation**: If the API is used by a bank or financial institution processing a high volume of payments, simultaneous balance calculations become critical.
+Celery can handle these calculations in the background, preventing the main application from becoming overloaded.

 ## Tests Improvements